sybila/biodivine-lib-bdd/DEVELOPER.md

 but in general, by implementing Copy, you indicate that this type should be treated as "atomic" value.
 Also, please make sure to implement Copy only for types where this is true - small, flat types.

+Visibility/structure: In general, we want to have declarations of all structures in the main module file where they are exported (although, some related private structures can be defined there as well if they are not sub-module specific).
+If some sub-module uses local structures, they can be defined there.
+However, one should always immediately see the "data structure" of the module in the main file.
+This file should not contain any implementation.
+Instead, methods are separated into sub-modules.
+If we need some module-specific private methods, we can make them visible only to this module by specifying `pub(super)` or something similar.